How To Set Up a Private Docker Registry on Top of DigitalOcean Spaces and Use It with DigitalOcean Kubernetes

 Now, if you haven’t already done so, set up your A records to point to the Load Balancer you created as part of the Nginx Ingress Controller installation in the prerequisite tutorial.
 To see how to set your DNS on DigitalOcean, see How to Manage DNS Records.

-Before installing anything via Helm, you need to refresh its cache.
-This will update the latest information about your chart repository.
+Before installing anything from it, you need to refresh its cache.
+This will update the latest information about the chart repository.
 To do this run the following command:

 - helm repo update